Updated July 28, 2023

 - In the case of integrity, Referential Integrity plays a major role in performing integrity constraints along with the commands.
 The different constraints available are Integrity constraints and Dropping constraints.

-- SQL Injection is another concept where the user submitted data should always be validated before processing or running the query to avoid the data breach and to ensure safe and secure data operations without any loss of data.
+- SQL Injection is another concept where the user-submitted data should always be validated before processing or running the query to avoid data breach and to ensure safe and secure data operations without any data loss.

-This has been a guide to Cheat sheet SQL here we have discussed the content and command as well as free tips and tricks of cheat sheet SQL you may also look at the following article to learn more –
+This has been a guide to Cheatsheet SQL.
+Here we have discussed the concept, content, commands, and free tips and tricks of cheat sheet SQL.
+You may also look at the following article to learn more –